1892 United States presidential election: Campaign

+On July 27, James S. Clarkson, who opposed Harrison's renomination, was replaced as chair of the Republican National Committee by William James Campbell.
+Campbell resigned on July 6, and Thomas H. Carter was selected to replace him on July 16.
+It was believed that Calvin S. Brice, the current chair of the Democratic National Committee, would seek reelection, but he declined and William F. Harrity was selected without opposition.
+Donald M. Dickinson was selected to chair the DNC's campaign committee.

+Campbell, J.N.
+Huston, E. Rosewater, R.G.
+Evans, and Henry Clay Payne managed Harrison's campaign in the west.
+William Brookfield and Charles W. Hacket led his campaign in New York.
+Edward Murphy and William F. Sheehan were selected to lead Cleveland's campaign in New York despite Cleveland's opposition.
+Murphy and Sheehan were opponents of Cleveland, but William Collins Whitney argued that they should be given the positions for party unity.

+The Republicans launched their national campaign on June 21, in New York City at Carnegie Hall.
+The Democrats launched their campaign at two meetings.
+Tammany Hall held one on July 4, and the Democrats held another one at Madison Square Garden on July 20.
+The Prohibitionists launched their campaign in San Francisco on August 4.

 The tariff issue dominated this rather lackluster campaign.
 Harrison defended the protectionist McKinley Tariff passed during his term.
 For his part, Cleveland assured voters that he opposed absolute free trade and would continue his campaign for a reduction in the tariff.
-Cleveland also denounced the Lodge Bill, a voting rights bill that sought to protect the rights of African American voters in the South.
-William McKinley campaigned extensively for Harrison, setting the stage for his own run four years later.
+He also denounced the Lodge Bill, a voting rights bill that sought to protect the rights of African American voters in the South.

+Harrison initially planned on conducting a speaking tour in New York, but chose to care for his ill wife Caroline Harrison.
+Reid conducted tours of Illinois, Ohio, and New York.
+McKinley extensively campaigned for Harrison from Iowa to Maine.
+Stevenson launched his campaign activities in his hometown of Bloomington, Illinois, and traveled across Delaware, North Carolina, and Virginia for sixteen days.
+Weaver started campaigning in July and conducted a tour of the western and southern United States.

-The campaign took a somber turn when, in October, First Lady Caroline Harrison died.
+The campaign took a somber turn when, in October, Caroline died.
 Despite the ill health that had plagued Mrs. Harrison since her youth and had worsened in the last decade, she often accompanied Mr. Harrison on official travels.
 On one such trip, to California in the spring of 1891, she caught a cold.
 It quickly deepened into her chest, and she was eventually diagnosed with tuberculosis.
 A summer in the Adirondack Mountains failed to restore her to health.
 An invalid the last six months of her life, she died in the White House on October 25, 1892, just two weeks before the national election.
 As a result, all of the candidates ceased campaigning.